 Sydney NSW 2000

 If you have a problem or complaint, please let us know.
 We will respond to a complaint as soon as possible, but within 10 working days to let you know who is responsible for managing your complaint.
 We will also try to resolve the complaint within 10 working days.
 When this is not possible, we will contact you within that time to let you know how long it will take to resolve the complaint.
-If you believe that we have not adequately dealt with your complaint, you may complain to the Australian Information Commissioner, whose contact details are found on their website at http://www.oaic.gov.au/.
+With respect to Australian IPH Service Firms, if you believe that we have not adequately dealt with your complaint, you may complain to the Australian Information Commissioner, whose contact details are found on their website at http://www.oaic.gov.au/.